A Note About Roleplay

 - You have no free will - Your will is that of the Queen.
 OBEY HER ORDERS.
 If the queen Ahelps about you disobeying her, you may be punished.
 However, the Queen may not abuse this power and is equally responsible for the orders she gives.

-- Do not harm nested hosts unless you are the Queen, within reason - Killing a nested host at ANY TIME is a bannable offense, and don't un-nest just to kill.
+- Do not harm nested hosts that are infected unless you are the Queen, within reason - Killing a nested+infected host at ANY TIME is a bannable offense, and don't un-nest just to kill.
 It's counter-productive to your cause of growing the hive.
 If a marine escapes the nest and uses a weapon to resist, THEN you may kill them, but you should try to tackle and renest them.
 Remember: The more hosts you get and keep alive, the bigger your team.
 EXCEPTION: The queen MAY kill any marine she wants at any time, provided she has an RP justification (if asked by the admins).
 This power does NOT extend to aliens following the Queen's orders.

 - Obey the orders of superior castes - Tier takes priority over evolution age (Elite, Ancient, etc) with the Queen above everything: